AlexTISYoung/snipar/docs/guide.rst

 Estimating correlations between effects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As part of Young et al. 2022 [ref], we estimated the genome-wide correlations between direct and population effects
+As part of `Young et al. 2022 <https://www.nature.com/articles/s41588-022-01085-0>`_, we estimated the genome-wide correlations between direct and population effects
 and between direct effects and average non-transmitted coefficients (NTCs).
 The correlation between direct effects and population effects
 is a measure of how different direct effects and effects estimated by standard GWAS (population effects) are.